-DRAINAGEWAY, NATURAL - Any natural waterway or watercourse, formed to carry over land stormwater and are typically referred to as swales and/or intermittent streams.
+DRAINAGEWAY, NATURAL - Any natural waterway or watercourse, formed to carry over land stormwater and are typically referred to as swales, intermittent and/or ephemeral streams.
+[Amended 10-24-2022 by Ord.
+No. 2022-002]

 DRIVEWAY - A private vehicular way providing access to parking spaces, a garage, dwelling or other structure.